EPFL-ENAC/unhcr-geneva-tech-hub-app/README.md

 We need to run the couchdb-bootstrap to setup the databases and users, once.
 - It's only necessary if you start the project with a new database with no documents
 - by running `make setup-database` at the root level

+### Config file
+- We used to generate config file in json.
+But the database was starting without the proper jwt.
+And that does not work properly without a full restart which takes too much time
+- We decided to translate manually the json to a .ini file in `couchdb/local.ini` for now
+- It should be setup by env variable via kubernetes or mounting the local.ini file as a volume

 ### CouchDB authentication
 - more information on the [README](couchdb-setup/README.md)